 - 2.2 The application form (referred to as 'the common application form') is available from the Local Authority.
-This must be submitted to the Local Authority no later than 23.59 hours on 15th January 2018. - 2.3 A Supplementary Information form (SIF) is available on the school website or from the school office to be completed and returned to the school no later than 23.59 hours on 15th January 2018.
+This must be submitted to the Local Authority no later than 23.59 hours on 15th January 2019. - 2.3 A Supplementary Information form (SIF) is available on the school website or from the school office to be completed and returned to the school no later than 23.59 hours on 15th January 2019.
 This gives the opportunity for parents to submit additional supporting information which the Governors should consider when determining which criterion is applicable.

 - 2.4 The Local Authority (where this is not West Sussex) will forward details of applications submitted for West Sussex schools to West Sussex County Council.
 The Admissions Committee at Heene Primary School will consider all application forms that indicate a preference for the school and where necessary to do so, the committee will apply the oversubscription criteria in order to rank applications and determine a priority for admission.
-Applications submitted before the 15th January 2018 deadline will be administered before the consideration of any later application. - 2.5 The Admissions Committee will notify West Sussex County Council of their provisional application decisions in accordance with the timetable set out in this authority's published 'Information for Parents Booklet'.
-Final decisions will be notified to applicants by letter, post or email, to be sent out on 18th April 2018 by the Local Authority.
+Applications submitted before 23:59 on Tuesday 15 January 2019 deadline will be administered before the consideration of any later application. - 2.5 The Admissions Committee will notify West Sussex County Council of their provisional application decisions in accordance with the timetable set out in this authority's published 'Information for Parents Booklet'.
+Final decisions will be notified to applicants by letter, post or email, to be sent out on 16 April 2019 by the Local Authority.

-Part 3 - Admission to any year group during the 2018/19 academic year (in-year admission)
+Part 3 - Admission to any year group during the 2019/20 academic year (in-year admission)